 Identity and privacy management

 Identity at Mozilla We were very happy to see the revamped “Log In with Google Plus” product from our friends across town: big improvements in user experience, great mobile integration, and clearer privacy controls.
 Still, we think Identity on the Web can be better: easier for developers, true choice and control for users.
 In particular, we think login should be personal and minimal first, social later.
 We’re not the only ones who think so, as TechCrunch reported:

 Personal Is A Secure Vault For All Of Your Private, Digital Data We wrote about stealthy startup Personal earlier this year when the company announced $7.6 million in funding from Steve Case’s Revolution LLC, Allen&Company, and others.
 This week, Personal finally launched its service, which aims to give consumers control over their digital data, to the public.
 Personal is a free web and mobile service that helps you take control of all the digital information about yourself and your life, decide who gets access to it, and use it for your benefit.

 XACML stands for eXtensible Access Control Markup Language.
-The standard defines a declarative access control policy language implemented in XML and a processing model describing how to evaluate authorization requests according to the rules defined in policies.
-As a published standard specification, one of the goals of XACML is to promote common terminology and interoperability between authorization implementations by multiple vendors.
+The standard defines a declarative access control policy language implemented in XML and a processing model describing how to evaluate access requests according to the rules defined in policies.
+As a published standard specification, one of the goals of XACML is to promote common terminology and interoperability between access control implementations by multiple vendors.
 XACML is primarily an Attribute Based Access Control system (ABAC), where attributes (bits of data) associated with a user or action or resource are inputs into the decision of whether a given user may access a given resource in a particular way.
 Role-based access control (RBAC) can also be implemented in XACML as a specialization of ABAC.
 XACML

 In an asymmetric key encryption scheme, anyone can encrypt messages using the public key, but only the holder of the paired private key can decrypt.
 Security depends on the secrecy of the private key.
 In the Diffie–Hellman key exchange scheme, each party generates a public/private key pair and distributes the public key.
 After obtaining an authentic copy of each other's public keys, Alice and Bob can compute a shared secret offline.
 Public-key cryptography

 Google will no longer allow users to have private Google profiles after July 31st, reports Search Engine Land.
 The company had previously allowed users to create and maintain profiles on its service without publicly disclosing their existence.
 Google is making the change primarily to aid in the growth of its new Google+ social network.
 This change means that you must have at least your full name and gender shown publicly to join Google+.
 Google updated its public profiles page some time ago, as we commented on, to notify users of this upcoming change, stating: The purpose of Google Profiles is to enable you to manage your online identity.
 As of July 31st, all Google profiles will be public

 Foundry Group Invests In Postini Founder’s New Browser Security Startup, Authentic8 The Foundry Group’s Ryan McIntyre (who was a board member of Postini) just announced the venture firm’s investment in browser security startup Authentic8, which is the brainchild of Postini founder Scott Petry and Ramesh Rajagopal (Postini’s VP Corporate Development).
 Postini offered businesses message security, archiving, encryption, and policy enforcement tools which can be used to protect a company’s email, instant messaging, and other web-based communications platforms.
 The company was eventually acquired by Google in 2007 for $625 million.
 As McIntyre writes, Authentic8 is “a direct descendant of the Postini DNA.”
 While Positini tackled email security, Authentic8 addresses security in the browser.